 Walking barefoot strengthens the muscles in the feet and trains our sense of balance because we have to compensate for uneven floor or ground surfaces.
 But in our part of the world, it is rarely possible to walk barefoot.
 This is why it is so important for leisure shoes and leisure clogs to fit properly – in both length and width.
 An ideal fit depends on using the right lasts during the production process.
 The last should be based on the natural shape of the foot so that the shoes don't pinch and are neither too big nor too small.

 The foot must have sufficient space to move while still being securely guided.
-This is the only way to avoid the fallen arches, splayed feet or flat feet that trouble nearly half of the entire population in industrial countries.
+This is the only way to avoid the splayed feet or fallen arches (colloquially also known as "flat feet") that trouble nearly half of the entire population in industrial countries.
 Sometimes insoles will be necessary to correct the position of the foot.
 This should also be possible in leisure shoes.

 The last ensures that the shoe does not impair the natural shape of the foot.
 It also influences the natural way we roll our feet.
 In other words, walking and running in these shoes is great fun because you feel that they're good for your feet with every step you take.
 They form a solid basis for walking upright and guarantee optimum static and dynamic conditions for the body's entire posture and locomotor system.
 Clogs should always have a heel strap for this purpose.